27 Worst Eating Habits for Your Waistline, According to Science

 You eat when you aren't hungry

 Just because you're going to see a movie doesn't mean you need to buy an extra-large popcorn.
 The same goes for that leftover food from the morning meeting that's been placed in the breakroom.
 Just because it's free—or because you're bored—doesn't mean you should eat.
 Whenever you see food that's tempting you, ask yourself, "Am I actually hungry?"
 Test yourself by knocking back a cup of water and waiting 10 minutes.
-Around 60 percent of the time, people inappropriately respond to thirst by eating instead of drinking, according to a Physiology & Behavior study.
+Around 60% of the time, people inappropriately respond to thirst by eating instead of drinking, according to a Physiology & Behavior study.
 It's one of the reasons you're always hungry.

 You're always trying to cook something new